magic0whi/nixos_configs_flake/GPG.md

-# GNU Privacy Guard(GnuPG)
+# GNU Privacy Guard (GnuPG)

 > Official Website: https://www.gnupg.org/

 The GNU Privacy Guard is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as **PGP**).
-GnuPG allows to encrypt and sign your data and communication, features a versatile key management system as well as access modules for all kind of public key directories.
+GnuPG allows encrypting and signing your data and communication, features a versatile key management system as well as access modules for all kind of public key directories.

 > In the following content, we will use GPG to refer to GnuPG tool, and PGP to refer to various
-> concepts defined in the OepnPGP standard(e.g. PGP key, PGP key server).
+> concepts defined in the OpenPGP standard (e.g. PGP key, PGP key server).

 Key functions of GnuPG:

-1. Keypair(keyring) management
+1. Key pair (keyring) management
 2. Sign and Verify your data
 3. Encrypt and Decrypt your data

 Main usage scenarios of GnuPG:

 1. Sign or encrypt your email

-   1. Verify or decrypt the email you received
+   Verify or decrypt the email you received
 2. Sign your git commit
 3. Manage your ssh key
 4. Encrypt your data and store it somewhere.

 GnuPG/OpenPGP is complex, so while using it, I have been looking forward to finding an encryption tool that is simple enough, functional enough, and widely adopted.

-Currently I use both age & GnuPG:
+Currently, I use both age & GnuPG:

 1. Age for secrets encryption(ssh key & other secret files), it's simple and easy to use.
 2. GnuPG for password-store and email encryption.

 > At present, the safe and efficient use of GPG is probably combined with hardware keys such as
-> yubikey. but I don't have one, so I won't talk about it here.
+> YubiKey.
+But I don't have one, so I won't talk about it here.

 ## Practical Cryptography for Developers

-To use GnuGP without seamlessly, Some Practical Cryptography knowledge is required, here is dome
+To use GnuPG seamlessly, Some Practical Cryptography knowledge is required, here are some tutorials:
-tutorials:

 - English version: <https://github.com/nakov/Practical-Cryptography-for-Developers-Book>
 - Chinese version: <https://thiscute.world/tags/cryptography/>